halkim44/spotify-clone/README.md

 ### Installing

-Open a terminal inside the directory created after following the [Getting Started](#getting_started)
+Open a terminal inside the directory created after following the steps in [Getting Started](#getting_started) section and type the commands bellow

 ```
 yarn install
 yarn start
 ```

 ## 🔧 Running the tests <a name = "tests"></a>